jeffery-fonda/EE324/README.md

 Lab 4:  LED PWM
 Lab 5:  VGA Controller
 Lab 6:  Char Display
 Lab 7:  Stopwatch in VHDL

+Known issues: sometimes the IP can be iffy, just need to add the repositories back into the project.
+Can be fixed by going to project settings > IP > Repository and adding the location of the repositories.